Matthew Curtis (mayor)

 Matthew Curtis (1807–1887) was an industrialist and civic leader in Manchester.
-He was Mayor of Manchester three times.
+He was Mayor of Manchester three times and elected to membership of the Manchester Literary and Philosophical Society on 18 April 1843.

+Life

 Born in Manchester in 1807, Curtis was initially apprenticed to the firm of Joseph Chessborough Dyer, subsequently becoming foreman, and then succeeding in 1836 to the ownership of Dyer's business, which became Curtis, Parr & Walton.
 By trade, Curtis was a wire-card manufacturer and a machine-maker.
 He was a partner in two businesses: Curtis, Parr & Walton, wire-card makers (with James Walton), and Parr, Curtis & Madely, machine-makers.
 These firms were involved in the manufacture of equipment for spinning cotton, the former in the production of Dyer's Frame and the latter producing Smith & Orr's Self-Acting Mule.
 By the middle of the nineteenth century, Curtis's firms were the largest manufacturers of cotton-spinning machinery in Britain.

 In December 1875, during his second term as Mayor of Manchester, Curtis put in place the copper ball on the summit of the Albert Square tower of the new Manchester Town Hall, which was nearing its completion in 1877.
 Curtis was a council member of the Manchester Anti-Corn Law Association and a founding director of the Manchester Athenaeum.
 He resided at Thornfield in Heaton Mersey, south of the city, and died on 9 June 1887 or 11 June 1887, during his third term as Mayor.